Allegheny-Computer-Science-103-S2018/cs103-S2018-practical6-starter/README.md

 in your web site with a local CSS file.
 Next, you will add in an HTML form that surveys the user and reports the results of the survey to you through an email generated with the [Formspree](https://formspree.io/) system.
-Then, you will run a web server to provide local access to the static web site, specifically loading the default document, and then complete the survey and check your email for the result.
+Then, you will run a web server to provide local access to the static web site &mdash; specifically loading the default document &mdash; and then complete the survey and check your email for the result.
 Finally, you will continue to practice using the [HTMLHint](http://htmlhint.com/) static analysis code tool that can check HTML files for potential errors.